roadrunner-server/docs/queues/sqs.md

 `retain_failed_jobs` - If enabled, jobs will not be deleted and requeued if they fail.
 Instead, RoadRunner will simply let them be processed again after `visibility_timeout` has passed.
-If you set `error_visibility_timeout` and enable this feature, RoadRunner will change the timeout to the value of `error_visibility_timeout`.
+If you set `error_visibility_timeout` and enable this feature, RoadRunner will change the timeout of the job to the value of `error_visibility_timeout`.
 This lets you customize the timeout for errors specifically.
 If you enable this feature, you can configure SQS to automatically move jobs that fail multiple times to a
 [dead-letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html).